A long time ago in a galaxy far away….

 Throughout autumn and winter, stratus and nimbostratus clouds often stretch from horizon to horizon.
 When skies clear, temperatures can plunge as low as -40º Celsius (which equals -40º Fahrenheit) for days at time.
 In mid-winter, darkness lasts for about 13 hours, quite long enough for even a well-insulated astronomer to suffer frostbite.

 At any time of year, even if it’s dark and clear, turbulence high in the atmosphere often makes stars and planets dance and wiggle and shimmy.
-At any time of year, aurora borealis can fade stars out of existence and not even provide a light show — the aurora often manifests itself just as a bright glow across large swaths of sky.
+At any time of year, aurora borealis can fade stars out of existence and not even provide a light show — the aurora often manifests itself just as a bright whitish glow across large swaths of the northern sky.

 I discover “Stars on Stamps”